danilop/SNS2IFTTT/README.md

 ### On IFTTT

-1. Go to https://ifttt.com/maker and write down your secret key
+1. Go to [https://ifttt.com/maker](https://ifttt.com/maker) and write down your secret key

 ### On AWS

-2. Create a new Amazon SNS topic, e.g. 'ifttt-maker'
+2. Create a new Amazon SNS topic, e.g. `ifttt-maker`
-3. Create a new AWS Lambda function, e.g. 'sns-2-ifttt'
+3. Create a new AWS Lambda function, e.g. `sns-2-ifttt`
   1. Use Node.js as runtime
-  2. Paste the code inline from the index.js file included in this repository
+  2. Paste the code inline from the `index.js` file included in this repository
-  3. Replace the iftttMakerSecretKey with the one you wrote down at step 1
+  3. Replace the `iftttMakerSecretKey` with the one you wrote down at step 1
-  4. (Optional) Replace the iftttMakerEventName with the one you want to use
+  4. (Optional) Replace the `iftttMakerEventName` with the one you want to use
   5. Leave the default handler
   6. Use a basic execution role
   7. Leave the default memory (128MB) and timeout (3s)